Canada men's national soccer team

-The Canada men's national soccer team (Équipe du Canada de soccer masculin) represents Canada in men's international soccer.
-The team is governed by the Canadian Soccer Association (Association canadienne de soccer), the governing body for soccer in Canada.
-It has been a member of FIFA since 1912 and a founding member of CONCACAF since 1961.
+The Canada men's national soccer team (Équipe du Canada de soccer masculin) represents Canada in men's international soccer, which is governed by the Canadian Soccer Association (Association canadienne de soccer), the governing body for soccer in Canada founded in 1912.
+It has been an affiliate member of FIFA since 1912 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of NAFU in the North American Zone.

-Canada participated in its second FIFA World Cup in 2022 after finishing first in CONCACAF qualifying.
+Canada has played in the FIFA World Cup three times: 1986, 2022, and 2026.
+Their best result came in 2026 where they co-hosted the tournament and reached the round of 16.

-Previously, their top achievements were winning the 1985 CONCACAF Championship to qualify for the 1986 FIFA World Cup and winning the 2000 CONCACAF Gold Cup to qualify for the 2001 FIFA Confederations Cup.
-Canada is the only national team aside from CONCACAF powerhouses Mexico and the United States to win a Gold Cup.
+It has qualified for the FIFA Confederations Cup once (2001).

-Canada will co-host the 2026 World Cup along with the United States and Mexico.
+Canada has participated twenty times in CONCACAF's premier continental competition, winning the CONCACAF Championship in 1985 and the successor CONCACAF Gold Cup in 2000.
+It also finished as runners-up in the CONCACAF Nations League in the 2023 finals.
+It participated once in the Copa América, finishing in fourth place in 2024.

-Canada has won two titles in CONCACAF's premier competition (one CONCACAF Championship and one CONCACAF Gold Cup), and finished runners-up in the CONCACAF Nations League in the 2023 finals.
-It is also one of eight CONCACAF national teams to have participated in the Copa América, finishing fourth place in 2024 in its first appearance.
-Regionally, Canada won the North American Nations Cup as hosts in 1990 (organized by NAFU).
+Regionally, the team won the North American Nations Cup as hosts in 1990.